 Smoking (inhalation) of drugs is common.

 Smoking cigarettes is probably the first thing that comes to mind when we say smoking unless you are involved in smoking something else.
-Smoking results in rapid uptake of the drug.
+Smoking results in a rapid uptake of the drug.
 Those lungs have lots of capillaries that were designed to take in oxygen but can be used to get drugs into the body also.

 Many other drugs can be smoked.
 Marijuana is a close second to cigarettes.
 It may well move into first place soon.
 People also smoke crack cocaine and some forms of methamphetamine are smoked.
 Even heroin can be smoked.
 The trouble with smoking most of these drugs is that a lot of the chemical is lost in the process.

 The result is that many, but not all, who start off smoking a drug eventually graduate to the needle.